Who is Kenny Kemp, the son of Bling Empire's Anna Shay?

 The passing of Anna Shay

-As a mother, grandmother, and Netflix star, the sudden news of Anna Shay’s passing has saddened her family and co-stars.
+As a mother, grandmother, and Netflix star, the sudden news of Anna Shay’s passing has left the family and co-stars in sorrow.
 Kane Lim, Kelly Mi Li, Kevin Kreider, Devon Diep, and Kim Lee have recently posted a message on their Instagrams bidding farewell to their beloved friend.

 (Main and featured image: @annashay93/ Instagram)